bbauska/CSS-Notes4Pros/README.md

 > Because they completely override specificity, the use of !important is
 > frowned upon in most use cases.
 One should use it as little as
 > possible.
 To keep CSS code efficient and maintainable in the long run,
-> it\'s almost always better to increase the specificity of the
+> it&apos;s almost always better to increase the specificity of the
 > surrounding selector than to use !important.
 >
 > One of those rare exceptions where !important is not frowned upon, is
 > when implementing generic helper classes like a .hidden or
 > .background-yellow class that are supposed to always override one or
 > more properties wherever they are encountered.
 And even then, you need
-> to know what you\'re doing.
+> to know what you&apos;re doing.
 The last thing you want, when writing
 > maintainable CSS, is to have !important flags throughout your CSS.
 >
 > **A final note**